Your Credit Score

 Depreciation means the amount of value your car will lose over a given term.

-The Flex Car Plan gives you the option to pay a lump sum at the end of your term in order to own the car.
+The Personal Contract Purchase (PCP) gives you the option to pay a lump sum at the end of your term in order to own the car.
 To provide an accurate lump sum, we need to calculate the likely value of the car at the end of the term.

 Not all cars depreciate at the same rate - The make and type of car you choose will impact the offer you receive.